Blue yodeling: Characteristics

-The individual verses are linked by the characteristic yodel refrains.
+The individual verses are linked by the characteristic 'yodel refrains'.
 Although the treatment of the themes mentioned contributed to the great emotionality of the music, it was the sometimes tortured yodel refrains that created an atmosphere of loneliness and despair.

 Compared to the Alpine models, the blue yodels were simpler in structure and could be imitated without much effort.
 Assumptions that this could be due to Rodgers' inability to play more elaborate yodels turned out to be wrong: Rodgers preferred the simpler yodels, based on the melody and content of the pieces, to their counterparts, which were of a higher artistic quality but often detached.
 In this way, he created a unity of content and performance.
 In a letter to Gene Autry in the spring of 1930, he complained that an organizer wanted to replace him with a "friek (sic!) yodeler" after he had to cancel due to illness.
 What was meant was a Swiss yodeler.
 With regard to the peculiarity of blue yodeling, Cliff Carlisle stated that the difference to a Swiss yodeler, for example, was that it was produced with the tongue, but the blue yodel was "down in here", by which he meant both the larynx and the heart, a sound "from the belly", so to speak.

-For the many young men who emulated Rodgers, blue yodeling is said to have been a means of releasing pent-up sexual desire and aggression, a procedure that is said to have a cathartic effect. cathartic effect: "a non-verbal statement of youthful bravado, a catharsis, Whitman's 'barbaric yawp'."
+For the many young men who emulated Rodgers, blue yodeling is said to have been a means of releasing pent-up sexual desire and aggression, a procedure that is said to have a cathartic effect. ("a non-verbal statement of youthful bravado, a catharsis, Whitman's 'barbaric yawp'").
 (The latter is an allusion to Walt Whitman's poem Song of Myself, where the last stanza states: "I too am not a bit tamed, I too am untranslatable/I sound my barbaric yawps over the roofs of the world."

 They may also have seen this as an affirmation of their masculinity after many men must have felt socially and economically "emasculated" during the economic crisis.